Meowcorp-Group/Mekcreate-Engitania/README.md

 There is no goal.
 Do whatever you want!

+## Development
+honestly i have no idea how to set up a development environment, but i assume you import the release zip and then somehow link it to this git repo

 ## Contributing
 Submit an [issue](https://github.com/Meowcorp-Group/Mekcreate-and-more/issues) if you discover any issues or want to suggest a feature.